mitchanderson202/google-books2/README.md

 ## Known issues

-- Search history isn't cached in the browser.
 - Testing: A few tests will need to be written, something I'm going to re-search into and fix up in the near future.

 ---